mitoc/website/_pages/get-involved/2023_election.md

 Besides these tasks that carry over across the election cycle, Josh wants to cede all of the duties involved in gear management to the new managers.
 MITOC has a huge amount of gear and things break frustratingly often, so the club could use a lot of help in this area.
 It would be perfectly fine for the club to have several gear managers working together.

-### Intervale Managers  - INCUMBENT RUNNING AND SEEKING NEW TRAINEES
+### Intervale Managers  - incumbent running and seeking new trainees

 Duties include:
 - Administrative work such as paying property taxes